The Demon 1979 Review

 It tells the tale of a mysterious hulking menace that kidnaps a teenager in the opening sequence and then proceeds to slash his way through anyone that he bumps into thereafter.
-He sets his sights on a teacher and her cousin whom share a house in a secluded neighbourhood.
-Meanwhile, the abducted girl’s father hires a psychic to help find the shadowy madman and the pair set out to track him down.
-Can they stop him before he strikes again?
+He sets his sights on a teacher and her cousin that share a house in a secluded neighbourhood.
+Meanwhile, the abducted girl’s father hires a psychic to help find the shadowy madman and the pair set out to track him down…

-If ever a movie were to be called a mixed bag, then The Demon would have to be top of that list.
-There’s some decent stuff here, but it pops up only on the rarest of occasions and the rest is a bit of a puzzle.
-We begin things with the family of the kidnapped child and their efforts to track down the perpetrator.
-They hire an ESP specialist (delivered hilariously by Cameron Mitchell) to assist them and the it builds some intriguing momentum.
-After twenty-minutes or so, we are introduced to two new characters and a separate storyline, which dominates the majority of the runtime from then onward.
-We cut between the two simultaneous branches sporadically, but they lack a connection aside from the antagonist and so the film becomes disjointed and begins to lose it’s way.
+If ever a movie were to be called a mixed bag, then The Demon would be first in the queue for the moniker.
+There’s some decent stuff here, but it pops up only on the rarest of occasions and the rest of the runtime is a bit of a puzzle.
+We begin with the family of the kidnapped child and their desperate efforts to track down the perpetrator.
+They hire an ESP specialist (delivered hilariously by Cameron Mitchell) to assist and it builds some intriguing momentum.
+After twenty-minutes or so, we are introduced to two new characters and a separate branch, which dominates the majority of the story from then onward.
+We cut between the two simultaneous scenarios sporadically, but they lack a connection aside from the antagonist and so the film becomes disjointed and begins to lose it’s way.

 Our heroine Mary (Jennifer Holmes) is a school teacher that lives with her cute cousin Jo (Zoli Marki).
 They are given a lot of time to flex their acting chops, especially Marki, who gets a silly romance sub-plot, which is extremely long winded.
 Dialogue like, “Drive me to the moon” feels like it’s been lifted from Romeo and Juliet and the fact that wardrobe gave her dresses that look like shower curtains certainly didn’t help.
 Talking of shower curtains, did I mention that the final girl does indeed sport one in order to cover her dignity after being chased around the house in only her nickers for the climax?
 Seeing a bra-less heroine battle the killer was a new one on me.